Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: In-context Learning Capabilities of Mamba

-\new{ It is known that any algorithm for learning parities requires either a super-linear memory of $\omega (d)$ or a super-polynomial number of samples in $d$~\citep{Raz2016Parity, Kol2017Parity}.
-While Transformer is known to have better memory due to its quadratic attention mechanism, our results on learning sparse parities brings forth the question on how different architectures may utilize its memory differently in terms of function approximation.
-We leave the theoretical and empirical question of which architectural component allows for learning parities as an avenue for further study. }
+Any algorithm for learning parities requires either a super-linear memory of $\omega (d)$ or a super-polynomial number of samples in $d$~\citep{Raz2016Parity, Kol2017Parity}.
+While Transformer is known to have better memory than Mamba due to its quadratic attention mechanism, our result on learning sparse parities brings forth the question on how different architectures may utilize its memory differently in terms of function approximation.
+We leave the theoretical and empirical question of which architectural component allows for learning parities as an avenue for further study.